sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

-This guide walks you through the process of taking [PaymentIntents](https://stripe.com/docs/payments/payment-intents) into use in your custom client application. **These steps are already implemented in the combined template.**
+This guide walks you through the process of taking [PaymentIntents](https://stripe.com/docs/payments/payment-intents) into use in your custom client application. **These steps are already implemented in Sharetribe Web Template.**

 This article covers how PaymentIntents can be used with card payments.
 On general level, the steps are the same for other payment methods.
 See